 Based on our findings, we might want you to visit other doctors.
 These may include a heart doctor or cardiologist if you have a history of heart problems, have high blood pressure or diabetes, or if you smoke heavily or are out of shape.

 You may need to see a diabetes doctor if you have diabetes or if your fasting glucose test identifies high blood sugar.
 People with sleep apnea might need to see a sleep doctor as this condition can cause pauses in breath during sleep.
 Anyone with a history of blood clots or close relatives who have had blood clots may need to see a hematologist specializing in blood disorders.

 Every assessment for pre-surgical clearance is tailored individually according to your age, medical history, the surgery required, and your level of risk.

-If you are relatively healthy and we do not identify any risk factors, your assessment will most likely be very straightforward requiring very few tests.
+If you are relatively healthy and do not identify any risk factors, your assessment will most likely be very straightforward, requiring very few tests.
 However, if your medical history is more complicated, we may need to order additional tests.

 Our aim is to health ensure your surgical procedure is as safe and as smooth as possible.
 Overall, the general risk of surgery is very low for healthy people.
 Your physician will evaluate your individual situation and decide what testing is right for you.

 Our award-winning physicians and best doctors in Manhattan and New York’s Upper East Side look forward to meeting with you and discussing your needs.

 Please make an appointment at one of our convenient locations in Midtown Manhattan or Upper East Side with our primary care physicians.
 Our general practitioners and internist doctors look forward to meeting you!

 Call now to make an appointment with our award winning, board certified NYC Primary Care doctors regarding your health.
 We look forward to seeing you!book online now (212) 378-9987